Michael112233/Michael112233.github.io/_pages/cv.md

 {% include base_path %}

-The page shows the brief information about me.
-Details can be checked [here](https://michael112233.github.io/files/michael_cv.pdf)
+The page shows the information about me.
+The pdf version is also available.
+You can find it [here](https://michael112233.github.io/files/michael_cv.pdf)

 Education
 ======
 * B.S. in Sun Yat-sen University, Software Engineering, 2025(expected)
-  * Current GPA: 91/100
+  * Current GPA: 91.11/100

 Skills
 ======